Rewzilla/c-debugging-tips/howto/gdb.md

 ## Identifying why a program crashed

-Assuming the program crashed, GDB should display the exact line from your source file where the crash occured.
+Assuming the program crashed, GDB should display the exact line from your source file where the crash occurred.
 For instance, consider the following example program which contains a bug (incomplete function).

 ```c
 #include <stdio.h>